endail/pico-scale/README.md

 }
 ```

 The advantage of using the built-in functions is that the `mass_t` structs can be of different units.
 So you can check if, for example, `m1` is greater than or equal to `m2`, even if `m1` is is in pounds and `m2` is in kilograms.
+The conversion is taken care of.

 Q: __"Which math functions are available?"__